1985 State of the Union Address

 The 1985 State of the Union Address was given by the 40th president of the United States, Ronald Reagan, on February 6, 1985 — Reagan’s 74th birthday — at 9:00 p.m.
 EST, in the chamber of the United States House of Representatives to the 99th United States Congress.
 It was Reagan's fourth State of the Union Address and his fifth speech to a joint session of the United States Congress.
-Presiding over this joint session was the House speaker, Tip O'Neill, accompanied by George H. W. Bush, the vice president.
+Presiding over this joint session was the House speaker, Tip O'Neill, accompanied by George H. W. Bush, the vice president in his capacity as the president of the Senate.

 He stated, "Our progress began not in Washington, DC, but in the hearts of our families, communities, workplaces, and voluntary groups which, together, are unleashing the invincible spirit of one great nation under God."
 He believed that volunteerism was a key element to the American community.